What is private browsing and how can it keep you safe online?

 What is private browsing?

 The level of protection you'll get will depend on the browser you're using to surf.
-Some offer tracking protection as well as standard browsing protection, meaning the websites you visit won't be able to install cookies on your machine or utilise any other kind of tracking activity to see where you've come from or where you go to net from their site.
+Some offer tracking protection as well as standard browsing protection, which means the websites you visit won't be able to install cookies on your machine or utilise any other kind of tracking activity to see where you've come from or where you go to net from their site.

 You'll know whether you're using a private mode because either an icon will appear showing you're not being tracked (in Edge this shows a small blue label rather than the bolder indicators in Chrome and Safari), or the colour scheme of the tabs will change - usually darker.